 Where to get a self employed mortgage

-How are mortgages for self employed people assessed?
+How are mortgages for self-employed people assessed?

 A mortgage lender will assess a self employed mortgage application on a case by case basis, using the evidence you provide in the form of your accounts and business records to decide whether to offer you a mortgage.

 Top tips for getting a mortgage if you are self employed

-- Hire an accountant to prepare your accounts and tax return – but make sure that they know you are applying for a mortgage.
-In normal practice, an accountant will usually use legitimate methods to minimise a client’s income for tax purposes, but if you trying to get a mortgage, this can have an adverse effect as you want to present the maximum possible income to the lender.
+Hire an accountant to prepare your accounts and tax return – but make sure that they know you are applying for a mortgage.
+In normal practice, an accountant will usually use legitimate methods to minimise a client’s income for tax purposes, but if you are trying to get a mortgage, this can have an adverse effect as you want to present the maximum possible income to the lender.

 To find the best self employed mortgage deals call our team on 0117 403 4474 or request a callback.